Readheads and Scales

 How does an optical encoder work?

 The integrated light source illuminates a scale comprising an incremental grating with 20 µm pitch and a track with reference marks for absolute positioning.
-The reflected light generates an interference pattern which is detected by the diode array within the readhead.
-A relative movement between the scale and the readhead leads to change of the light hitting these photo diodes.
+The reflected light generates an interference pattern which is detected by the photodiode array within the readhead.
+A relative movement between the scale and the readhead leads to change of the light pattern hitting these photo diodes.
 During a continous relative movement the output voltage of these photo-diodes are analog sine and cosine signals.
 From these signals a relative position can be calculated using the formula given on Key Features of the METIRIO® encoder - SmarAct.

 What is needed to read or display analog encoder signals?

-How can I see what the encoder is reading?
+How can I evaluate the METIRIO’s performance?